julian-west/python_portfolio_tracker/README.md

 - release as a PyPI library
 - User input through webapp rather than csv/Jupyter Notebooks
 - Account for dividend payments
+- Link to a dashboard to visualise the analysis

 ---